niktwenty3/related-by-taxonomy/README.md

 # Related By Taxonomy

-A Statamic addon that returns related entries using common taxonomy terms (tags).
+A Statamic addon that returns related entries using common taxonomy entries and title comparison.

 ## Features

-Very basic for now.
+- Searches for related entries across multiple taxonomies
+- Scores taxonomy entry matches using a modifier per taxonomy
+- Scores the percentage of unique words matching in the title
+- Can add a comma seperated stop words list to be excluded from the title word matching
+- Each entry returned contains thier scoring information

 ## How to Install

-Will have to look into that.
-Never done a composer package... yet.

-But, most likely it will look like this:

 ``` bash
 composer require niktwenty3/related-by-taxonomy